ilg-deprecated/qemu-build/README.md

 $ RELEASE_VERSION=2.8.0-3 bash ~/Downloads/qemu-build.git/scripts/build.sh --all
 ```

-Several hours later, the output of the build script is a set of 4 files
+Several tens of minutes later, the output of the build script is a set of
-and their SHA signatures, created in the `deploy` folder:
+4 files and their SHA signatures, created in the `deploy` folder:

 ```console
 $ ls -l deploy